-A TALE OF TWO CITIES masterfully interweaves political and personal events, revealing much about the injustice that incited the French Revolution, the grAy areas between the populist ideals and blind vengeance, and the toll the rebellion took on individuals.
+A TALE OF TWO CITIES masterfully interweaves political and personal events.
+It reveals much about the injustice that incited the French Revolution, the gray areas between the populist ideals and blind vengeance, and the toll the rebellion took on individuals.
 This is one of Charles Dickens' best-loved novels, with good reason.
 The plot is suspenseful, the scope is far-reaching, and the characters are as rich and affecting as can be.
 No love was ever sweeter than Lucie and Charles', no father and daughter were ever more deeply attached than the Manettes, and no character in English literature ever had a greater purpose, or better lines, than Sydney Carton.

 Families can talk about what Dickens intends for readers to feel and understand about the French Revolution.
 What is right and wrong?

 Why does Sydney Carton do what he does?

 What does Dickens seem to be suggesting is similar and/or different about his two cities?

 Think about the Defarges' cohorts, Vengeance and the three Jacques.
 What do these characters represent?

 A Tale of Two Cities is considered a classic and is often required reading in school.
 Why do you think that is?